The Breakeven Trap

 But partials have a cost.
 Every contract you close at 1R is a contract that won't benefit if the trade runs to 3R.

-Someone told me early on: "You won't go broke taking profits."
-That stuck.
-I take partials on almost every trade now unless the setup is exceptional and the context screams continuation.
-Has it cost me some additional profit over time?
-Absolutely.
-Taking partials reduces your expectancy on any individual trade because you're capping part of the position before the full move plays out.
-But it has also kept me consistent.
-I rarely give back a full winner, I rarely sit through a reversal wishing I'd banked something, and my equity curve is smoother because of it.
+I take partials on almost every trade now unless the context screams continuation.
+Has it cost me profit?
+Yes.
+But it has kept me consistent.
+I rarely give back a full winner, and my equity curve is smoother because of it.
 That consistency compounds.
-The tradeoff is real, but for me, it's the right one.

 How Partials Change Your Math